drakkan/terraform-provider-sftpgo/docs/index.md

 ### Optional

+- `api_key` (String, Sensitive) SFTPGo API key.
+May also be provided via SFTPGO_API_KEY environment variable.
+You must provide an API key or username and password.
+If both an API key and username and password are provided, the API key will be used.
 - `host` (String) URI for SFTPGo API.
 May also be provided via SFTPGO_HOST environment variable.
 - `password` (String, Sensitive) Password for SFTPGo API.
 May also be provided via SFTPGO_PASSWORD environment variable.
 - `username` (String) Username for SFTPGo API.
 May also be provided via SFTPGO_USERNAME environment variable.